 “Behold… be it unto me according to thy word,” (Luke 1:38) are the words Mary spoke when she willingly accepted God’s plan for her life.
 She said yes to a future unknown.
 She got into agreement with God and allowed His mission to become her mission, and her life was changed forever.

 I believe that God wants to move mightily in many lives, but many are not willing to say yes.
-It’s not because they don’t want God to do a fantastic thing in them and through them, but when they preview all the ideas that could happen, the balance of all the what-ifs seem too much to bear.
+It’s not because they don’t want God to do a fantastic thing in them and through them, but when they preview all the ideas that could happen, the balance of all the what-ifs seems too much to bear.
 Yet, it is most often in those extremely unbearable moments where God works the most wonderful of wonderfuls.

 Yes, comes with sacrifice.
 Yes, refutes the idea of the impossible.
 Yes says, “I don’t know where this journey is leading me, but Lord, I accept the challenge.
 I choose Your cause and I choose this day to order my life according to that cause.”